nullblocks/portfolio-website/content/project/ransomeware-detection/index.md

 Architecture we are goin to implement / follow
 ![](Archi.png)

-So from above image we understand user will upload file , we check hash will our signautre repositry (contain hash of multiple malware ) and it will proceed to Dynamic analyisi . which means file will be executed inside a VM machine and [cuckoo sandbox](https://cuckoosandbox.org/) will observe the activities of file/malware and generate the [report](https://cuckoo.sh/docs/usage/api.html#tasks-report) in JSON format .
+So from above image we understand user will upload file , we check hash with our signautre repositry (contain hash of multiple malware ) and it will proceed to Dynamic analysis . which means file will be executed inside a VM machine and [cuckoo sandbox](https://cuckoosandbox.org/) will observe the activities of file/malware and generate the [report](https://cuckoo.sh/docs/usage/api.html#tasks-report) in JSON format .

 After analyzing file cuckoo sandbox generate report in JSON format .
 Sample [report.json](report.json) file